kojigardiner/audiobox/README.md

 - [PlatformIO](https://platformio.org/)

 ### Libraries & Code
+This project makes use of the open source libraries listed below.
 All libraries are installed via the PlatformIO plugin in VS Code.
 Links below do not necessarily map to the same version of the library used in this project.
 See [platformio.ini](platformio.ini) for the actual dependencies.
 - [Arduino](https://github.com/espressif/arduino-esp32) - base libraries for ESP32
 - [FastLED](https://github.com/FastLED/FastLED) - for manipulating LEDs
 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - for decoding responses from Spotify Web API